-- Low blood pressure—Should not be used in patients with these conditions.
+- Hypotension (low blood pressure)—Should not be used in patients with these conditions.

-A nurse or other trained health professional will give you amifostine in a hospital or cancer treatment center. amifostine is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you amifostine in a hospital or cancer treatment center.
+Amifostine is given through a needle placed into one of your veins.

 Drink plenty of fluids during the 24 hours before receiving amifostine.

 Low blood pressure (hypotension) may occur with amifostine.
-Check with your doctor right away if you have the following symptoms: blurred vision; confusion; severe dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly; sweating; or unusual tiredness or weakness.
+Check with your doctor right away if you have the following symptoms: blurred vision, confusion, severe dizziness, faintness, or lightheadedness, sweating, or unusual tiredness or weakness.

-Serious skin reactions can occur with amifostine.
-Check with your doctor right away if you have a rash on the lips or mouth; red skin lesions on the palms of the hands or soles of the feet; sores or ulcers on the skin; or fever or chills while you are receiving amifostine.
+Serious skin reactions can occur during treatment or weeks after starting amifostine.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions on the palms of the hands or soles of the feet, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are receiving amifostine.

-amifostine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; trouble breathing; any swelling of your hands, face, or mouth; or chest pain after you receive amifostine.
+Amifostine may cause a serious allergic reaction, called anaphylaxis.
+This can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving amifostine.

-amifostine may cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
+Amifostine may cause nausea or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.